venkataravuri/247.ai-assignment/README.md

 | ML Models & Datat Stores | The solution uses various ML models such as Generative AI LLM models, Text Embeddings Models, Text-to-Speech & Speech-to-Text models.
 The solutions uses Vector DBs, Distributed Caching Stores, Audi Segments Storage uints.| ? |
 | **UI/UX - Dashboards & Admin Console** | An AI powered visualizations & KPIs interested to company executives (CXOs), System telemetry information, and sytem administration & configuration UI.| ? |

+### Half-duplex Vs Full-duplex Communications

+AI agent can designed for half-duplex & full-duplex communication models,

+- Half-duplex architectures, which means the user and the assistant must take turns to speak.
+Neither caller/agent cannot interrupt.
+Its a turn-based conversational model.
+- Full-duplex architectures enable bi-directional communication as both parties are always listening even when speaking or acting

+Will full-duplex architecture callers can correct the AI’s understanding as soon as it is apparent there is an issue which enables more efficient interactions.
+Full-duplex can perform actual proactive moderation of live voice chat because the system is not batching text to be analyzed but instead analyzing the meaning of the user speech in parallel with transcription.

+Start with half-duplex communication and progress into full-duplex as we make progress.

 ### Prompt Engineering

+The solution employs prompt engineering techniques to respond caller.
+Prompt engineering techinquies such as Retrieval Augmented Generation (RAG), Tree of Thoughts or anyother time-efficient techinques.

 ```